Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and

 Of note in this figure is the stark transition from low to high social value along the curve of saddle-node bifurcations to the left of the cusp point.
 In \ref{fig:discussionfig1}B and C, we provide bifurcation diagrams that illustrate a sharp transition in the social value that is not reversible.
 For example, starting at a fire interval of $\tau = 1$ and increasing the fire interval to $\tau = 2$, leads to a marked decrease in $x$.
 Returning to $\tau = 1$, the social value is trapped on the lower curve, where $x = 0$, so value is not restored.
 This irreversibility is more extreme than hysteresis, as the valued state of the system is simply not accessible via adjusting the fire interval.

 For this example of a socially valued function (the amount of grass), the bistability region defines a disturbance parameter space within which the socially valued function exhibits resilience to parameter variation.
 The system state is not resilient to a shift that leads to a disturbance regime outside of bistability region, in that restoring the old disturbance regime does not restore the system state.
-Under this model, woody encroachment due to a change in disturbance would require not just restoring the original disturbance, but also actively removing trees and promoting grass to return the system to the basin of attraction of the high grass state.
+Under this model, woody encroachment due to a change in disturbance would require more than just restoring the original fire regime.
+It would also require actively removing trees and promoting grass to return the system to the basin of attraction of the high grass state.